eslint/rfcs/designs/2019-move-to-async-api/README.md

 - Waiting the previous call internally.

 The access of the cache file finishes regardless of the progress of the iterator that the method returned.
 It means that API users cannot know when the file access finished.
-On the other hand, because `ESLint` objects know when the file access finished, it can execute the next call at the proper timing.
+On the other hand, because `LinterShell` objects know when the file access finished, it can execute the next call at the proper timing.

-However, the `ESLint` objects cannot know the existence of other threads and processes that write the cache file.
+However, the `LinterShell` objects cannot know the existence of other threads and processes that write the cache file.
 The current way has a smaller risk than the alternatives.

 ## Related Discussions